 cost-free service with no hidden fees.

-Furthermore, we prohibit our participating providers and
+Furthermore, we prohibit our participating communities from

-What is a Senior Living Advisor?
+What is a Senior Living

 A Senior Living Advisor at A Place for Mom is a knowledgeable,